vealocia/torchprime/docs/contributor/README.md

 image][torch_xla_dev_docker] or the PyTorch/XLA VSCode Dev Container to minimize compatibility issues.

-## Uploading Benchmark Result to Bigquery
+## Uploading benchmark result to BigQuery

 You can upload benchmark results to a BigQuery database.
 This allows you to track results without manual recording and provides an easier way to view them.